- It's important to pick an experienced groomer for

 explain to your groomer what you need it is best to

 simply give them a picture.

 - If you decide the long full coat does not fit your life

-style, if you spend a lot of time at the beach, you may
+style, if your spend a lot of time outdoors, you may

 want a shorter coat.
 The most common hair cut

 patterns for the Coton are styles cut similar to a Shih-

 Tzu, Lasa, or Bichon.
 A very comfortable attractive

 coat length is 2-3 inches, usually achieved by cutting